YugantGotmare/HealthBuddy/README.md

 # HealthBuddy: Personalized Healthcare Assistance

 ## Introduction
-This project is a Disease Prediction and Health Advice system built using Flask, scikit-learn, and other libraries.
+This project is a Disease Prediction and Health Advice system built using Flask, scikit-learn, and other Machine Learning Frameworks.
 It aims to help users identify potential diseases based on their symptoms and provides related health advice including precautions, medications, diets, and workouts.

 ## Features
 - Predicts potential diseases based on symptoms entered by the user.